jigsaw-labs/edx.oauth/README.rst

-NYSPMA OAuth2 Backend
+Auth0 OAuth2 Backend
 =============================

 Overview
 --------

-A Python Social Auth backend for NYSPMA, mostly used for Open edX but can be used elsewhere.
+A Python Social Auth backend for Auth0, mostly used for Open edX but can be used elsewhere.
 This package was originally cloned from https://github.com/appsembler/trinity-oauth-backend.

 This package is structured so that it can be uploaded to PyPI and installed using pip or easyinstall.